Skip to Content

 Nashville Zoo

-Located about 6 miles south of downtown Nashville, the zoo we know today was a standard farm home in the 1800’s on a land that was later donated to the city by the Croft family.
+Located about 6 miles south of downtown Nashville, Nashville Zoo was a standard farm home in the 1800’s on a land that was later donated to the city by the Croft family.

 The standard home, that paved way for the country’s 9th largest zoo, still stands on the property and available for tours.